Rick-Houser/jeh/_posts/2025-04-06-terraform-aws.md

 terraform apply "plan.tfplan"
 ```

-> Prompt Tip: Save the plan file `terraform plan -out=plan.tfplan` to ensure the reviewed plan matches what’s applied, reducing the risk of errors.
+> Save the plan file `terraform plan -out=plan.tfplan` to ensure the reviewed plan matches what’s applied, reducing the risk of errors.
-{: .prompt-info }
+{: .prompt-tip }

 The first `terraform apply` failed due to an invalid AMI ID (`ami-0c55b159cbfafe1f0`).
 I had to update it to a valid Amazon Linux 2 AMI for `us-west-2` (`ami-0c2ab3d2efb3b2f5`).
 The S3 bucket name also failed validation due to uppercase characters in the random suffix, so I set `upper = false` in the `random_string` resource.